rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- Kirjoita ohjelma, joka lukee käyttäjältä kaksi kokonaislukua.
 Mikäli ensimmäinen luku on suurempi kuin toinen luku, ohjelma tulostaa "Luku (ensimmäinen) on suurempi kuin luku (toinen).".
 Mikäli ensimmäinen luku on pienempi kuin toinen luku, ohjelma tulostaa "Luku (ensimmäinen) on pienempi kuin luku (toinen).".
 Muulloin ohjelma tulostaa "Luku (ensimmäinen) on yhtä suuri kuin luku (toinen).".
 Edeltävissä esimerkeissä kohdat (ensimmäinen) ja (toinen) tulee aina korvata syötetyillä luvuilla. -->

 Write a program that reads two integers from the user input.
 If the first number is greater than the second, the program prints "(first) is greater than (second)."
-If the first number is less than the second, the program prints "(first) is less than (second)."
+If the first number is smaller than the second, the program prints "(first) is smaller than (second)."
 Otherwise the program prints "(first) is equal to (second)."
 The (first) and (second) should always be replaced with the actual numbers given by the user.

 <!-- Alla on muutamia esimerkkejä ohjelman odotetusta toiminnasta. -->